gpiozero/gpiozero/docs/migrating_from_rpigpio.rst

 .. currentmodule:: gpiozero

-If you are familiar with the `RPi.GPIO`_ library, you will be used to writing code which deals with *pins* and the state of pins.
-You will see from the examples in this documentation that we refer to things like LEDs and Buttons rather than input pins and output pins.
+If you are familiar with the `RPi.GPIO`_ library, you will be used to writing code which deals with *pins* and the *state of pins*.
+You will see from the examples in this documentation that we generally refer to things like LEDs and Buttons rather than input pins and output pins.

 .. _RPi.GPIO: https://pypi.org/project/RPi.GPIO/